Cleveland Clinic logo

 How are peritonsillar abscesses treated?

-In most cases, a peritonsillar abscess requires surgical drainage and antibiotics.
-If you get more than one peritonsillar abscesses, you may need a tonsillectomy.
+In most cases, a peritonsillar abscess needs surgical drainage and antibiotics.
+If you still have your tonsils, you might need surgery to remove them.
+Treatments include:

-In most cases, your healthcare provider will drain the peritonsillar abscess.
-To do this, they’ll make an incision in the abscess to release the fluid inside of it.
+• Peritonsillar abscess drainage: In most cases, providers drain the peritonsillar abscess.
+They may insert a needle to drain it.
+This is called needle aspiration.
+Or they’ll make a cut (incision) in the abscess to release the fluid inside it.

 Outlook / Prognosis